MasonatorRoblox/WiderMaterialsMod/README.md

 ### To change the width of a material:
-Edit the corresponding value for that material
+Edit the corresponding value for that material.

 ### To save the width of a material for later use:
 Click the "Save Preset" button in that material's row.